pjotrp/ruby-propagator-network/README.md

 * Run in parallel on heterogeneous and mixed hardware
 * Allow for bidirectional communication
-* Allow for a run-graph rather than a linear path
+* Allow for a run-graph rather than a linear path, even though propagators are linear themselves
 * Deal with degeneration of results
 * Allow for improving on results coming from multiple directions
 * Track changes